- Season 3 is expected to release in 2022

 The Mandalorian season 3 spin-offs explained

-The Mandalorian has two spin-offs in the works: The Book of Boba Fett, which we've talked about already, and Ahsoka.
-Both are set to take place in the timeframe of the main show, around five years after Return of the Jedi.
+Regardless of that, both shows are set to take place in the timeframe of the main show, around five years after Return of the Jedi.
 (The previously mentioned Rangers of the New Republic would also have been set during the same period, until Lucasfilm and Disney put it on ice – or should that be carbonite?)

 Most intriguingly, there's a plan for this sub-universe of shows to converge into a larger story.
 It sounds a little like what Netflix did in uniting its various Marvel superhero TV shows in the miniseries The Defenders, but we'd expect Disney and Lucasfilm's plans to be better received than the Netflix crossover series was.